mararap/minishell/docs/04-signal.md

 So the handlers **signal what happened**, but they do **not** control the shell state directly.

-A small extra note: your handlers also call `write()` and, for heredoc, set Readline’s `rl_done`.
-They still do not access your own shell data structures, so they respect the spirit of the 42 requirement very well.
+A small extra note: our handlers also call `write()` and, for heredoc, set Readline’s `rl_done`.
+They still do not access our own shell data structures, so they respect the spirit of the 42 requirement very well.

-Yes — in minishell terms:

 * **`SIGINT`** is usually what you get from **Ctrl+C**
 * **`SIGQUIT`** is usually what you get from **Ctrl+\\**
-* **`sigaction()`** is the system call used to tell the OS **what your program should do when one of those signals arrives**
+* **`sigaction()`** is the system call used to tell the OS **what the program should do when one of those signals arrives**

 ## 1) What is a signal?

 A signal is a small asynchronous notification sent by the kernel to a process.

-You can think of it as:

 > “Something happened — react now.”